jh0ker/mau_mau_bot/README.md

 Get a bot token from [@BotFather](http://telegram.me/BotFather), place it in `credentials.py` and run the bot with `python3 bot.py`

-Code documentation will be added soon™
+Code documentation is minimal but there